 John Horgan is working for you.

-John Horgan is a husband, a father, a former mill worker, a cancer survivor and the leader of BC’s New Democratic Party.
+John Horgan is a husband, a father, a former mill worker, a cancer survivor and the Premier of British Columbia.

 John has spent most of his life on southern Vancouver Island, and has been an MLA since 2005.
-In 2014, he became the leader of the BC New Democratic Party.
+In 2014, he became the leader of the BC New Democratic Party, and on July 18, 2017 he became Premier of British Columbia.
 John is the first to tell you that much of his success in life comes from the faith others had in him — a generous gift he’s committed to giving back to the people of BC.

 “I’ve been shaped by the people I’ve met along the way.
 I’ve had great role models and I’ve had great mentors and a little bit of good luck.
 Now as a leader in a political movement I want to pay that forward.”